nicksavill/DEB_development/To_Do.md

     Short talks from Edward, Iain and Catherine on using data in their work Gathering data in the classroom.
 Head diameter.
 Drafted Group designations - before first class?
 Would be good to have them sticking in groups throughout.
     How to report av diameters and marks on coding problem?
-Just ask round class?
-    Get group name and av diamter, coding answers submitted via ??? under group name Need a short revisionary quiz for session one.
-Topics?
-NOT part of assessment Command line navigation
+Demonstrators collect and enter into sharepoint Get av diamter and coding answers submitted via wooclap Need a short revisionary quiz for session one.
+Drafted - based on Variation and Discovery Command line navigation ?
+Not needed?

     Class 2
     Checked all ran.
 Year column can only be called by location not name!!!